 If you’re in doubt about your project’s objectives, it will be difficult to achieve the benefits.
 You’re obliged to ask, ‘Why are we doing this project?’.
 The measures of success are more than a project coming in on time, on budget and to the right scope.

-At the same time is the value creation processes in any project organisation directly linked to the knowledge and experience of the project leaders that are capable of leading the team, leading the project owners, leading the stakeholders as well as taking care of themselves.
+At the same time, the value creation proces in any project organisation links directly to the knowledge and experience of the project leaders that are capable of leading the team, leading the project owners, leading the stakeholders as well as taking care of themselves.

 This is especially the case for professional service firms, where the principal source of revenue is the successful delivery of projects, which in turn increases the opportunity to win the next project.
 In high-income countries the service industry now accounts for a significant part of the Gross Domestic Product (74% in 2015, according to a report by Deloitte Insights**).
 The project manager must have an understanding of the value creation processes in their organisation, as well as the business acumen to navigate the project team through the right service delivery, bearing in mind the domain choice of the organisation and the resources available.